reasonml/reason-react/docs/installation.md

 Melange is the toolchain that compiles Reason and OCaml to JavaScript.
 It integrates with dune to provide a seamless experience for building and running your project.

-Follow the getting started guide on [Melange's documentation](https://melange.re/v2.0.0/getting-started/) to continue.
+Follow the getting started guide on [Melange's documentation][melange-geting-started] to continue.

 ## Editor Setup

 Since Reason is an alternative syntax for OCaml, we integrate seamlessly into the official OCaml editor toolchain.
-Following the recommendation from [Melange's documentation](https://melange.re/v2.0.0/getting-started/#editor-integration).
+Following the recommendation from [Melange's documentation][melange-editor-integration].

 - For VSCode, we recommend using the [vscode-ocaml-platform](https://github.com/ocamllabs/vscode-ocaml-platform) plugin
 - For other editors (Emacs and Vim), we recommend using a language server client plugin of your choice, and pairing it with [ocaml-lsp](https://github.com/ocaml/ocaml-lsp).